blaines/leafy/leafy-health/README.md

 currently there is not further introspection on the registry and its health-check. with the ```Leafy::Json::HealthWriter``` (from leafy-rack) you can get a json representation of the current **health report**

     Leafy::Json::HealthWriter.to_json( registry.health )

+## developement

+get all the gems and jars in place

+    gem install jar-dependencies --development
+	bundle install

+for running all specs

+	rake

+or

+    rspec spec/reporter_spec.rb